mezgoodle/async_server/nodejs/README.md

 All tests are in [test](https://github.com/mezgoodle/async_server/blob/master/nodejs/test/products.js) folder.
 I'm using [mocha](https://github.com/mochajs/mocha) and [chai](https://github.com/chaijs/chai) with [chai-http](https://github.com/chaijs/chai-http).

-## Contribute

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
-Also look at the [CONTRIBUTING.md](https://github.com/mezgoodle/async_server/blob/master/CONTRIBUTING.md).

 ## Credits

 Links to resources which inspired me to build this project: